-Barneys (ELA 38/3718) and Neckersgat (ELA 38/3719) WEST DUKETON AREA - 100% INTEREST Lithium Exploration
+Barneys (ELA 38/3718) and Neckersgat (ELA 38/3719) LAVERTON AREA - 100% INTEREST Lithium Exploration

-In January 2022, the Company's wholly-owned subsidiary AUSBCM Pty Ltd applied with the WA Department of Mines Industry Regulations and Safety (DMIRS) for two exploration licences Barneys (ELA 38/3718) and Neckersgat (ELA 38/3719) covering a total area of 275.8 km approximately 90km north of Laverton (Figure 17).
+In January 2022, the Company's wholly owned subsidiary AUSBCM Pty Ltd applied with the WA Department of Mines Industry Regulations and Safety (DMIRS) for two exploration licences Barneys (ELA 38/3718) and Neckersgat (ELA 38/3719) covering a total area of 275.8 km2 (Figure 16).
 Grant of the licences is awaited.

-Figure 17: Laverton area applications Barneys and Neckersgat located to the north of Laverton in the Eastern Goldfields of WA
+Figure 16: Laverton area applications Barneys and Neckersgat located to the north of Laverton in the Eastern Goldfields of WA